SensehacK/Writing/10_Exclusive_apps_for_Mac/Top_10_Exclusive_apps_for_Mac.md

 This application has two modes of operation in themes &quot;Day mode&quot; (Light Mode) or &quot;Night Mode&quot; (Dark Mode).
 I personally prefer Dark Mode as it saves a considerable amount of battery when using it for significant amount of time.

  [https://flexibits.com/fantastical](https://flexibits.com/fantastical)

+![alt text][Fantastical]

+[Fantastical]: compress/fantastical.jpeg "Kautilya Save"

 ## iA Writer

-The only minimalistic writer you would ever need.
+The only minimalist writer you would ever need.

 This is the standard of how the word processors should have been in the first place.